A Ghost at Gettysburg: The 20th Maine’s Mysterious Encounter

 But is it true?
-Most historians and academics will give you a quick answer – hell no. There is no way George Washington came back from the dead to lead Union troops to a spectacular victory at Gettysburg.
-However, that might not convince some of the fighters from the 20th Maine.
+Most historians and academics will give you a quick answer – hell no. However, that might not convince some of the fighters from the 20th Maine.
 Even Chamberlain himself later noted that his troops were inspired by some curious vision that day.

 When questioned on the subject after the battle, he had this to say – “Now from a dark angle of the roadside came a whisper, whether from earthly or unearthly voice one cannot feel quite sure, that the august form of Washington had been seen that afternoon at sunset riding over the Gettysburg hills.
 Let no one smile at me!
 I half believed it myself….”